mvysny/shepherd/README.md

 * A VM with Ubuntu
 * microk8s for keeping containers up-and-running, replaces nginx with ingress, contains logs, gathers metrics (CPU/Memory).
-* TeamCity pulls git link periodically, then calls `shepherd-build` which builds new docker image, uploads to microk8s registry and restarts pods.
+* Jenkins pulls git link periodically, then calls `shepherd-build` which builds new docker image, uploads to microk8s registry and restarts pods.
 * no need for CD atm.

 Shepherd expects the following from your project: